patrickwest/EukRep_Pipeline/README.md

-# EukRep_Pipeline
+## EukRep_Pipeline

-An example of a workflow for binning eukaryotic genomes from a metagenome incorporating EukRep
+An example workflow for binning eukaryotic genomes from a metagenome incorporating EukRep

+# Requirements:
+* CONCOCT or metabat
+* genemark-ES
+* MAKER2
+* BUSCO

+# Optional (but recommended):
+* pyenv